-With social authentication, a user logging into an application or website protected by Identity Cloud selects the desired social identity provider, such as Facebook® or Yahoo®.
+With social authentication, a user logging into an application or website protected by ForgeRock selects the desired social identity provider, such as Facebook or Yahoo.
 Once the social provider has verified the user’s identity, the user is logged into your application or website.
-A user logging in for the first time will be registered in Identity Cloud.
-If Identity Cloud is configured to require certain credentials not present in the user's social media account, the user may be asked to provide some additional details during registration.
+A user logging in for the first time will be registered in ForgeRock.
+If ForgeRock is configured to require certain credentials not present in the user's social media account, the user may be asked to provide some additional details during registration.

 The use of social media for authentication and self-registration is a common and easy way to reduce the amount of information that needs to be manually entered by a user, and can dramatically reduce the drop out rate often associated with sites that request pages of customer details.

 Social authentication is quick and convenient for the user.
 However, it may be insufficient for protecting sensitive information or any form of transaction or payment.
 ForgeRock journeys allow you to combine social authentication with a wide range of stronger forms of authentication, such as push notification, one-time passcode and biometrics.